simbo1905/thinbus-srp-npm/readme.md

 In the diagram above the user is shown a standard login form.
 They enter their email and password and click the login button.
 JavaScript then makes an AJAX call using their email to load their `salt` and a one-time server challenge `B`.
 Then client creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
 It then posts to the server the email, `A`, and `M1` as the users credentials.
-The server uses all the information (including a private part of the challenge to check the password proof.
+The server uses all the information (including a private part of the challenge to check the password proof).
 Only the email, client challenge `A` and the password proof `M1` are transmitted to the server.
 Note that the server needs to hold the private challenge state `b` that corresponds to the public challenge `B` sent to the client.
 It can store this private state in a time limited cache.

 There is an optional step `client.step3(M2)` where `M2` is the server's proof of a shared session key to the client.